 4. Allocate the transaction price to performance obligations

 5. Recognize revenue when each performance obligation is satisfied

 The effective date of this guidance for non-public entities is for annual reporting periods beginning after December 15, 2017.
 Early adoption is permitted for non-public entities only, but no earlier than periods beginning after December 15, 2016.
-The guidance is required to be applied retrospectively either through a full restatement of comparative balances, a modified retrospective application with practical expedients, or a cumulative effect of change at adoption date.
+The guidance is required to be applied retrospectively either through a full restatement of comparative balances, a modified retrospective application with practical expedients, or a cumulative effect of the change at adoption date.

 There is much more to come on these new requirements, and more application information specific to non-profit organizations is expected to be released as the implementation dates draw closer.
-In general, it is expected that non-profits affected will be those organizatoins which have typical fee-for-service transactions, contracts with customers, sponsorships, conferences, memberships, tuition relationships, licensing, royalty/affinity agreements, and other exchange transactions throughout the year.
+In general, it is expected that non-profits affected will be those organizations which have typical fee-for-service transactions, contracts with customers, sponsorships, conferences, memberships, tuition relationships, licensing, royalty/affinity agreements, and other exchange transactions throughout the year.